2 Delhi Police personnel assaulted at Singhu border protest site | Law-Order

 - India

+The two policemen on duty were in civil clothes and are ASIs posted with the special branch of the Delhi Police, they said.

 The incident took place on June 10.
-The two policemen were deployed at the Delhi's Singhu border to oversee the security arrangements, police said.
+The two policemen were deployed at Delhi's Singhu border to oversee the security arrangements and were taking photos and shooting videos when they were surrounded and attacked by the group, police said.

 ''They were beaten up by people present at the spot.
 Some of them involved in the incident have been identified but we are yet to find out who they were,'' the officer said.